How to Wash a Silk Pillowcase: The Complete 2026 Guide

 Why Choose Organic Peace Silk Pillowcases?

 The highest-quality silk is the least processed.
-Organic peace silk (ahimsa silk) allows the silkworm to complete its lifecycle, resulting in incredibly pure filaments that retain more natural sericin — the protein responsible for that buttery feel and skin/hair benefits.
+Organic Peace silk (ahimsa silk) allows the silkworm to complete its lifecycle, resulting in incredibly pure filaments that retain more natural sericin — the protein responsible for that buttery feel and skin/hair benefits.

 Washing a silk pillowcase isn’t complicated — just remember the golden rules: cold water, gentle detergent, mesh bag, and air dry.
+Follow this guide and your silk pillowcase will stay buttery-soft, crease-free, and hair-friendly for years.

 Which method do you use — hand wash or delicate machine cycle?